harfbuzz-raku/harfbuzz-raku.github.io/README.md

 ### [HarfBuzz::Font::FreeType](https://harfbuzz-raku.github.io/HarfBuzz-Font-FreeType-raku/)
 FreeType integration (via the Raku [Font::FreeType](https://pdf-raku.github.io/Font-FreeType-raku/) module.

-Note that HarfBuzz can load OpenType and TrueType formatted fonts directly.
-The FreeType integration most likely to be useful for other formats, that can be loaded by [Font::FreeType](https://harfbuzz-raku.github.io/Font-FreeType-raku/).
+Note that HarfBuzz can load OpenType and TrueType format fonts directly.
+The FreeType integration most likely to be useful for other font formats, that can be loaded by [Font::FreeType](https://harfbuzz-raku.github.io/Font-FreeType-raku/).

 ### [HarfBuzz::Shaper::Cairo](https://harfbuzz-raku.github.io/HarfBuzz-Shaper-Cairo-raku)
 HarfBuzz/Cairo integration for glyph positioning and display.